Ethylenediaminetetraacetic acid: Coordination chemistry principles

-Environmental fate
+Environmental concerns

 Abiotic degradation

 EDTA is in such widespread use that questions have been raised whether it is a persistent organic pollutant.
 While EDTA serves many positive functions in different industrial, pharmaceutical and other avenues, the longevity of EDTA can pose serious issues in the environment.
 The degradation of EDTA is slow.
 It mainly occurs abiotically in the presence of sunlight.

 The most important process for the elimination of EDTA from surface waters is direct photolysis at wavelengths below 400 nm.
-Depending on the light conditions, the photolysis half-lives of iron(III) EDTA in surface waters can range as low as 11.3 minutes up to more than 100 hours.
+Depending on the light conditions, the photolysis half-lives of iron(III) EDTA in surface waters can range from as low as 11.3 minutes up to more than 100 hours.
 Degradation of FeEDTA, but not EDTA itself, produces iron complexes of the triacetate (ED3A), diacetate (EDDA), and monoacetate (EDMA) – 92% of EDDA and EDMA biodegrades in 20 hours while ED3A displays significantly higher resistance.
 Many environmentally-abundant EDTA species (such as Mg2+ and Ca2+) are more persistent.

 Biodegradation

-In many industrial wastewater treatment plants, EDTA elimination can be achieved at about 80% using microorganisms.
-Resulting byproducts are ED3A and iminodiacetic acid (IDA) – suggesting that both the backbone and acetyl groups were attacked.
+In industrial wastewater treatment plants, EDTA can be degraded at about 80% using microorganisms.
+Resulting byproducts are ethylenediaminetriacetic acid and iminodiacetic acid (IDA) – suggesting that both the backbone and acetyl groups were attacked.
 Some microorganisms have even been discovered to form nitrates out of EDTA, but they function optimally at moderately alkaline conditions of pH 9.0–9.5.

 Several bacterial strains isolated from sewage treatment plants efficiently degrade EDTA.
 Specific strains include Agrobacterium radiobacter ATCC 55002 and the sub-branches of Pseudomonadota like BNC1, BNC2, and strain DSM 9103.
 The three strains share similar properties of aerobic respiration and are classified as gram-negative bacteria.
 Unlike photolysis, the chelated species is not exclusive to iron(III) in order to be degraded.
 Rather, each strain uniquely consumes varying metal–EDTA complexes through several enzymatic pathways.
 Agrobacterium radiobacter only degrades Fe(III) EDTA while BNC1 and DSM 9103 are not capable of degrading iron(III) EDTA and are more suited for calcium, barium, magnesium and manganese(II) complexes.
 EDTA complexes require dissociation before degradation.